ibm-cloud-docs/vpc/vsi_is_profiles.md

 Balanced profiles provide a mix of performance and scalability for more common workloads.
 The Balanced profile family includes profiles with and without [instance storage](/docs/vpc?topic=vpc-instance-storage).
 The following table shows all Balanced profiles that are available for Intel&reg; x86-64, and AMD x86-64 processors.

+The 4th generation balanced profiles (bx4) are available in the Dallas (us-south) region for customers with special access.
+For more information about the capabilities of the new profiles, see [General purpose instance profiles - Intel Gen 4](/docs/vpc?topic=vpc-general-purpose-vsi-profiles-gen4-intel&interface=ui).
+{: preview}

 The following table shows all balance profiles that are available for x86-64.

 | Instance profile | vCPU / Cores | NUMA count | GiB RAM | Bandwidth cap (Gbps) | Instance storage (GB) |